Human brain and light

 3. Blind people (provided they still have eyes) maintain the neurones which set the clock.
 Its not about seeing the sun, you don’t have to look in the sun directly!
 This neurones in your eyes which activate this mechanism get activated by the particular wavelength of light that are present in the atmosphere.
 They get activated even if they come through cloud cover you don’t necessarily need to see the sun directly to get them startet.

-Many people only know cortisol as the stress hormone but lets understand
+Many people only know cortisol as the stress hormone but lets understand what cortisol really does?

 Shortly before you wake up, your cortisol levels rise naturally by up to 50–60% and makes you feel awake, energetic, and alert.
 It slightly increases blood pressure and body temperature.